Applying for a Taxi (Hackney Carriage) or Private Hire Driver Licence

-- have held a full car driving licence issued by an EEA member state for at least 36 months (applications from individuals with between 12 and 36 months will usually be refused, unless exceptional circumstances can be demonstrated);
+- have held a full car driving licence issued by an EEA member state for at least 36 months.
+We will refuse applications with between 12 and 36 months, unless there are exceptional circumstances

 - satisfy us that you are a 'fit and proper person' to hold a driver's licence.